Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Introduction

-\paragraph{Contributions.} In this paper, we investigate the problem of computing an optimal conforming partition of rectilinear polygons (possibly with holes) from the perspective of designing \emph{fixed-parameter tractable (FPT) algorithms}, i.e., algorithms with a running time of the form $ f ( k ) n ^ { \OO ( 1 ) } $ for some chosen parameter $ k $ and some computable function $ f ( \cdot ) $ that is independent of $ n $.
-A natural question in the context of asking for (conforming) partitions with stabbing number at most $ k $ is to search for an FPT algorithm parameterized by $ k $.
-We show that such an algorithm does not exist unless $ \PP = \NP $.
-Specifically, deciding whether the conforming stabbing number (and in fact the stabbing number) of a polygon is at most~$ 4 $ remains $ \NP $-hard (Section~\ref{sec:4+intratable}).
-This strengthens the $ \NP $-hardness result of Durocher and Mehhrabi~\cite{DM17}, who show it is $ \NP $-hard to determine whether the conforming stabbing number is $ \Theta ( \sqrt { n } ) $.
+\paragraph{Contributions\ARXIVVERSIONONLY{.}} In this paper, we investigate the problem of computing an optimal conforming partition of an arbitrary rectilinear $ n $-gon $ \polygon $ (possibly with holes) from the perspective of designing fixed-parameter tractable (FPT) algorithms.
+(Recall that an algorithm is FTP if its running time is of the form $ f ( t ) n ^{ \OO ( 1 ) } $ for some parameter $ t $ and some computable function $ f $ that is independent of $ n $.)
+The choice of a suitable parameter is critical.
+To decide whether $ \polygon $ admits conforming partitions with stabbing number at most $ k $ using an FPT algorithm, the parameter $ t = k $ is a natural choice.
+We show that an FPT algorithm with such a parameter does not exist unless $ \PP = \NP $.
+Specifically, we define $ \STAB{ k } $ (respectively, $ \CSTAB{ k } $) as the problem of deciding whether the stabbing number (respectively, conforming stabbing number) of $ \polygon $ is at most~$ k $.
+We show that both $ \CSTAB{ k } $ and $ \STAB{ k } $ remain $ \NP $-hard when $ k \geq 4 $ (Section~\ref{sec:4+intratable} and Section~\ref{sec:intractableProof}).
+This strengthens the result of Durocher and Mehrabi~\cite{DM17} stating that it is $ \NP $-hard to determine whether the conforming stabbing number is $ \Theta ( \sqrt{ n } ) $.